Las Vegas Itinerary A First Timers Guide to 3 Days in Vegas by JetSettingFools.com

 Visitors who are less concerned with which club they go to – and those who don’t want to hassle with transportation and cover charges – can opt for Party Bus package.
 On a Girls’ Weekend in Vegas, we joined one of the party buses that offered VIP entry into three clubs and included onboard drinks.
 Our bus even had a stripper pole, which was highly entertaining as the night progressed!

-On the last day of your 3 Days Las Vegas Trip, experience a few of the best Vegas attractions!
+This is it, the last day of your 3 Days Las Vegas Trip!
+Time to experience a few more of the best Vegas attractions and sights before heading home.

 How To Spend 3 Days in Vegas by JetSettingFools.com

-A Vegas tradition, feasting at a gut-busting buffet during your 3-day trip to Las Vegas is practically a requirement.
+A Sin City tradition, feasting at a buffet during your 3-day trip to Las Vegas is practically a requirement.
 Evolving from all-you-can-eat extravaganzas into classy culinary adventures, buffets in Vegas are unlike anywhere else in the world.

 Although the buffet meals are not as cheap as they once were (in fact, a few are quite expensive!), diners can expect a culinary treat.
-Most of the buffets have meat carving stations, omelet stations, heaps of seafood (including sushi) and delectable dessert tables – and a few even include bottomless champagne!
+Most of the buffets have meat carving stations, omelet stations, heaps of seafood (including sushi) and delectable dessert tables.
+In true Sin City style, a few even include bottomless champagne!

-Wicked Spoon, Bacchanal Buffet, Bellagio Buffet and The Buffet at Wynn are all top choices!
+Wicked Spoon at The Cosmopolitan, Bacchanal Buffet at Caesars Palace, Bellagio Buffet and The Buffet at Wynn are all top choices!

-Pro Tip: If a fancy breakfast buffet is not in your budget, hit up Denny’s for a Grand Slam Breakfast.
-Or, if you want brunch, but not a buffet, then try Hexx Kitchen and Bar, where they offer Bottomless Mimosas.
+Food Tip: If a fancy breakfast buffet is not in your budget, hit up Denny’s for a classic American Grand Slam Breakfast.
+If you prefer brunch, but not a buffet, then try The Henry for their Short Rib Bene or Alexxa’s where they offer Bottomless Mimosas!

 Visit Vegas Attractions

 After you have stuffed yourself silly, spend the rest of the morning leisurely taking in more of the top attractions in Vegas.
-We recommend spending time either on the north or south end of The Strip.
+We recommend spending time either on the north or south end of The Strip – but ambitious travelers can likely squeeze in attractions at both ends of The Strip.

 Roller Coaster at New York New York Hotel